fncbook/fnc/chapter6/zerostability.md

 ```{index} ! zero-stability
 ```

-::::{proof:definition} Zero-stability of a multistep IVP method A multistep method is **zero-stable** if, as $h\to 0$, every numerical solution produced by the method remains bounded throughout $a\le t_i \le b$.
+::::{prf:definition} Zero-stability of a multistep IVP method A multistep method is **zero-stable** if, as $h\to 0$, every numerical solution produced by the method remains bounded throughout $a\le t_i \le b$.
 ::::